 - Talking about feeling hopeless or having no reason to live

 - Talking about feeling trapped or in unbearable pain

 - Talking about being a burden to others

 - Acting anxious or agitated; behaving recklessly

 - Withdrawing or feeling isolated

 - Showing rage or talking about seeking revenge

 - Displaying extreme mood swings

 Be aware that often, suicidal behavior is impulsive.
 Remove any weapons, medications, or other means that you might use to harm yourself.
 If you own a gun or other weapon, ask a trusted person to keep it away from you.
 Get rid of stockpiled pills by placing them in a bag with cat litter or dirt and disposing of the entire package.
-By getting such items out of your surroundings, you may buy time -- enough valuable time for you overcome a suicidal impulse and to consider other ways to cope with your pain.
+By getting such items out of your surroundings, you may buy time -- enough valuable time for you to overcome a suicidal impulse and to consider other ways to cope with your pain.